balena-io/docs/pages/learn/develop/jetson-orin.md

 ## Booting balenaOS flasher images from a USB key

-If your device does not boot the balenaOS flasher image from an attached USB key automatically, please follow these steps:
+In the unexpected even that your device does not boot the balenaOS flasher image from an attached USB key automatically, please follow these steps:

 1) Attach a USB keyboard and a monitor to the device
 2) Power on the device and press 'Esc' when prompted by the UEFI firmware, or 'F11' to enter the Boot Manager Menu directly